 - 1. Maintaining all records, including but not limited to Affiliation Agreements, Readiness for Field Forms, Agency and Field Instructor Evaluation Forms; - 2.
 At the direction of the Field Education Director, maintaining communications with field agency staff; - 3.
 Developing and maintaining files on all placement agencies in planning future placements; - 4.
 Monitoring receipt of student field evaluations; and - 5.
 Monitoring receipt of evaluations of field placement experience

-The BSW Field Education Coordinator and the BSW Program Director, along with Faculty Field Advisors are responsible for:
+The BSW Field Education Coordinator, the BSW Program Director, along with the instructor of the Field Seminar and students' Faculty Advisors are responsible for:

 1. Monitoring the quality of each student's field education experience